rust-lang/rfcs/text/0000-const-value-parameters.md

 Unfortunately, this is by far the *least* ergonomic option, since now the `const` keyword is now also required for *uses* of generic items, which are more common than *definitions* of generic items.

+### Broader `where` clauses

+It has been suggested that `where` clauses for const parameter constraints should be expanded to contain any constant boolean expression.
+This feature was omitted because it adds significant complexity to the proposal, and because it raises questions about whether and when such constraints can reasonably inform coherence checking.

 # Unresolved questions